 Learn more about the 3D Anti-motion technology and fast 3D AO imaging in behaving animals from Szalay et. al, Neuron (2016)

 The top panel shows the schematic diagram of the experiment.
-Two-photon imaging was performed by using the 3D Multiple-line scanning mode of the FEMTO3D Atlas, while the mouse was placed in a virtual reality setup, where the environment changed accordig to mouse’s movements.
-At specific locations, the animal received a reward (reward zone) or a punishment (aversive zone).
-The bottom panel demonstrates the selected neurons and location of imaging and their calcium activity aligned with the collected motion data.
+Two-photon imaging was performed using the 3D Multiple-line scanning mode of the FEMTO3D Atlas.
+At specific locations, the animal received a reward (reward zone) or an unpleasant stimulus (aversive zone).
+The bottom panel shows the selected neurons and location of imaging and their calcium activity aligned with the collected motion data.
 Aversive and reward zones are marked with red and green, respectively.

 Left panel: schematic diagram of the experiment.
 VIP interneurons were imaged by the Chessboard scanning mode of the FEMTO3D Atlas, while the mouse was performing an auditory discrimination task.
-In this “classical” behavioral experimental protocol, water-deprived mice were trained to associate water reward with a „go” tone, and punishment with a „no-go” tone.
+In this “classical” behavioral experimental protocol, water-restricted mice were trained to associate water reward with a „go” tone, and punishment with a „no-go” tone.
 Altogether 811 VIP cells were imaged from 18 brain regions.
 On the right panel, each row of the raster plot represents the average neuronal response for Hit and False alarms, and the graph shows the Ca2+ responses of one VIP interneuron averaged for Hit (thick green), False alarm (thick red), Miss (thin green), and Correct rejection (CR, thin red).

 In these behavioral tests, water restricted mice were trained to run on a fabric belt enriched with tactile cues, and to operantly lick and receive water rewards depending on the type of the experiment.
 The velocity of the animal was recorded, and hippocampal interneurons were imaged simultaneously by the Chessboard scanning mode of the FEMTO3D Atlas.